open-compensation-token-license/license-token-website/wikisrc/doodles-indie-hacking-success-stories.md

 ## Innovative Monetization Strategies

 A significant Doodles achievement was their innovative monetization approach—a common struggle for indie projects.
-By understanding the NFT market, the team introduced a tiered ownership model offering unique perks and access levels based on NFTs held by community members.
+By understanding the [NFT market](https://www.license-token.com/wiki/what-are-nf-ts), the team introduced a tiered ownership model offering unique perks and access levels based on NFTs held by community members.

 Additionally, they tapped into the burgeoning trend of utility NFTs, offering exclusive access to virtual events, art workshops, and community collaborations.
 By providing tangible benefits beyond the aesthetic and collectible value of the NFTs, Doodles successfully elevated their project from a simple art collection to a dynamic and interactive ecosystem.

 ## Harnessing the Power of Collaboration

 Doodles' perspective on collaboration is another key factor in its indie hacking success.
-Recognizing the power of collaboration over competition, the team formed strategic alliances with creators, developers, and influencers within the NT space.
+Recognizing the power of collaboration over competition, the team formed strategic alliances with creators, developers, and influencers within the NFT space.
 These collaborations led to innovative cross-project ventures, introducing Doodles to broader audiences and enriching the overall experience for existing community members.

 Collaborative projects often feature limited-edition artworks or co-hosted events, which excite collectors and facilitate harmonious idea exchanges and resource sharing among creative communities.
 By fostering an environment that prioritizes collaboration, Doodles continues to innovate and remain at the NFT development forefront.